CodeSquadBoston/presentation-style-guide/README.md

 # Style Guide for presentations and classroom slides

-This Style Guide is based on AP Style.
-View a <a href="https://www.thebalancesmb.com/associated-press-cheat-sheet-1360728">cheat sheet</a>.

 ### Keep all words in lowercase unless a rule says to capitalize them

 Read more on the <a href="https://www.thebalancesmb.com/associated-press-cheat-sheet-1360728#capitalization">cheat sheet</a>.